amaximus/fkf-garbage-collection/info.md

 # FKF Budapest Garbage Collection custom component for Home Assistant

-This custom component gathers garbage collection schedule from FKF Budapest Department of Public for a configurable address.
+This custom component provides garbage collection schedule from FKF Budapest Department of Public for a configurable address.
+It also supports green garbage collection schedule (FKF Budapest treats it differently)

 The state of the sensor will be the number of days to the first upcoming garbage collection date.

 The sensor will also report in an attribute the status of the latest data fetch.

 The FKF Garbage Collection sensors can also be added to appear in HASS calendar.
-Calendar entries will be prefixed with the friendly name of the sensor to support and distinguish schedule for multiple such sensors.
+Calendar entries will be prefixed with the friendly name of the sensor to support and distinguish schedule for multiple such sensors/addresses.
 Translation of the calendar entries is also available through the calendar_lang option; so far only Hungarian and English are supported.
 Language tags should follow [IANA subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).